walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 This demo proves the wallet-side SDK integration.
 External reader interoperability, prolonged reliability, and release qualification are tracked separately and must not be inferred from the demo.

+The mobile settings screen exposes **Credential Sharing → Reader Authentication** on Compose Android and Compose iOS.
+It supports a permissive or trusted-reader-only policy, lists and removes configured Reader CAs/RICAL providers, and imports DER, certificate-only PEM, or versioned walt.id JSON trust bundles through the platform document picker.
+Every import is validated and previewed before an atomic save to app-private storage; private keys and PKCS#12/PFX reader identities are deliberately rejected.
+Each new proximity session freezes the current settings, so an active exchange cannot be reconfigured.

 ## Local wallet data

 Android and iOS demo targets use the default managed encrypted local persistence.
 Wallet database files are SQLCipher-encrypted, and managed database keys live in platform-protected storage.
 During local development, reset wallet state through `MobileWallet.deleteWallet()`, by uninstalling the app, or by deleting the app's local data.